-19.5 Court procedure
+19.5 COURT PROCEDURE

-Each federal state and territory court and tribunal has its own procedural rules.
+Each court and tribunal has its own procedural rules.

 The superior courts in all jurisdictions have the power to make interim orders on an urgent and ex parte basis.
 This includes interlocutory injunctions to operate pending a final hearing and determination of a proceeding, asset preservation orders and search orders.
 Each court has a duty judge who is available on short notice (outside business hours) to hear urgent applications which cannot be satisfactorily accommodated within the ordinary system.
-In particularly urgent cases, applications can be heard and orders made by telephone.

 The presumption in civil proceedings is that they will be tried without a jury, unless the interests of justice otherwise require.
 Civil proceedings are usually determined by a judge, or magistrate, without a jury.
-Exceptions include defamation and personal injury proceedings.
+Exceptions include defamation and certain personal injury proceedings.
 The burden of proof in civil proceedings is on the 'balance of probabilities.'

-19.6 Costs
+19.6 COSTS